Visual Template Inference for Data Extraction from Documents: Template Inference

+\techreport{Note that sometimes template structure inference can improve field inference.
+For example, assume \code{Sustained} in $r_5$ in Figure~\ref{fig:police-example} is incorrectly inferred as a field, and thus a false positive.
+If the row $r_5$ is identified as a \textit{Value} row during template inference, the field \code{Sustained} is corrected to be a value.} The complexity of template inference based on inferred row labels is $O(|R'|^2)$, which is efficient since $|R'|$ is typically small.

-\papertext{ We prove Theorem~\ref{theo:np-hard} via a reduction from Vertex Cover in ~\cite{rt-long}.} \techreport{We prove Theorem~\ref{theo:np-hard} via a reduction from Minimum Vertex Cover below.} \techreport{\begin{proof}[Proof of Theorem~\ref{theo:np-hard}]~ We reduce the \textsc{Minimum Vertex Cover} problem to an instance of the row labeling problem.
+\begin{proof}[Proof of Theorem~\ref{theo:np-hard}]~ We reduce the \textsc{Minimum Vertex Cover} problem to an instance of the row labeling problem.
 Consider an instance of vertex cover problem, where we are given an undirected graph \(G=(V,E)\), with $|V| = n, |E|=m,$ and a parameter $k$.
 The decision version of \textsc{Minimum Vertex Cover} asks: Is there a subset $S\subseteq V,\ |S|\le k,$ such that every edge has at least one endpoint in $S$?

 We now consider an instance of the row labeling problem.
 We create: $ \underbrace{v_1,\dots,v_n}_{\text{vertex rows}} \quad\cup\quad \underbrace{\,e_1,\dots,e_m\,}_{\text{edge rows}} $ where each \(v_i\) corresponds to a vertex in \(V\) and each \(e_k\) corresponds to an edge in \(E\).
 We index these rows so that $ \mathrm{Index}(v_i) = i \quad (i=1,\dots,n), \quad \mathrm{Index}(e_k) = n + k \quad (k=1,\dots,m). $ Hence any vertex row \(v_i\) has index \(i\le n\), and any edge row \(e_k\) has index \(n+k > n\).